zlxlty/code_in_uwc/README.md

 ```
 $ python Hello_World.py
 ```
-Then following output should be seen on your terminal
+Then following output should be seen on your terminal:
 ```
                              Welcome to CODE with UWC!